KabukiStarship/KabukiPressCookbook/01-overview.md

 * Universal Polar Addressing
 * Crabs and SCRIPT Protocol

-### [1.6.b] ASCII Data Types
+### [1.6.b] ASCII Data Specification

-The Automata Standard Code for information Interchange (ASCII) Data Types are a set of POD and complex data structures that can define most commonly-used computerized data.
+The Automaton Standard Code for information Interchange (ASCII) Data Types are a set of POD and complex data structures that can define most commonly-used computerized data.
 ASCII Data Types support all of the C++ data types, UTF-8, UTF-16, and MSB Variant Encoding, 8, 16, 32, 64, 128, 256, 512, 1024, 1024, 4096, and 4096, and 8192-bit signed and unsigned integers, 16, 32, 64, and 128-bit floating-point numbers, and a set of map data structures that use contiguous memory.
 The use of contiguous memory is very useful for interprocess communication and network apps.
 The data structures work as inter-process pointers that allows multiple processors to communicate and to perform reflections.

-### [1.6.c] Universal Polar Addressing
+### [1.6.c] Universal Addressing Specification

 Universal Polar Addressing, the Telemetry Searle's Chinese Room, Interprocess, and **Telemetry** Protocol, is a form of GPS coordinates that uses latitude and longitude as well as height above or below the earth's surface convey Telemetry data and to route ultra-high-speed internet signals.

-### [1.6.d] SCRIPT Specification
+### [1.6.d] SCRIPT Protocol Specification

 The SCRIPT Protocol is a software-defined networking protocol (SDNP) based on the Chinese Room that supports both byte-encoded messages and human-readable text scripts.
 SDNP have the unique property that the languages may be swapped out dynamically at run-time and multiple language may coexists with each other in a single virtual machine.
 This is performed using the Chinese Room Abstract Stack Machine (Crabs), also called the Magic Crabs.